South Vietnam: Final years: 1973–1975

 In accordance with the Paris Peace Accords signed on 27 January 1973, US military forces withdrew from South Vietnam at the end of March 1973 while PAVN forces in the South were permitted to remain in place.

 North Vietnamese leaders had expected that the ceasefire terms would favour their side.
 As Saigon began to roll back the Việt Cộng, they found it necessary to adopt a new strategy, hammered out at a series of meetings in Hanoi in March 1973, according to the memoirs of Trần Văn Trà.
 As the Việt Cộng's top commander, Trà participated in several of these meetings.
 A plan to improve logistics was prepared so that the PAVN would be able to launch a massive invasion of the South, projected for 1976.
-A gas pipeline would be built from North Vietnam to the Việt Cộng provisional capital in Lộc Ninh, about 60 mi north of Saigon.
+A fuel pipeline would be built from North Vietnam to the Việt Cộng provisional capital in Lộc Ninh, about 60 mi north of Saigon.

 On 15 March 1973, Nixon implied that the US would intervene militarily if the communist side violated the ceasefire.
 Public reaction was unfavorable, and on 4 June 1973 the US Senate passed the Case–Church Amendment to prohibit such intervention.
 The oil price shock of October 1973 caused significant damage to the South Vietnamese economy.
 A spokesman for Thiệu admitted in a TV interview that the government was being "overwhelmed" by the inflation caused by the oil shock, while an American businessman living in Saigon stated after the oil shock that attempting to make money in South Vietnam was "like making love to a corpse".
 One consequence of the inflation was the South Vietnamese government had increasing difficulty in paying its soldiers and imposed restrictions on fuel and munition usage.

 After two clashes that left 55 South Vietnamese soldiers dead, President Thiệu announced on 4 January 1974 that the war had restarted and that the Paris Peace Accord was no longer in effect.
 There were over 25,000 South Vietnamese casualties during the ceasefire period.
 The same month, China attacked South Vietnamese forces in the Paracel Islands, taking control of the islands.